Pantera93/dcs-warzones/README.md

 Increase the zone size to cover the area where you want to operate (RED units will spawn and move inside the zone perimeter).

-Add a new TRIGGER ACTION in the editor to go ONCE, when TIME IS MORE than 1 SECOND, and it has to DO SCRIPT FILE warzones.x.x.x.lua, just like below:
+Add a new TRIGGER ACTION in the editor to go ONCE, when TIME IS MORE than 1 SECOND, and it has to DO SCRIPT FILE warzones_x.x.lua, just like below:

 ![](Images/trigger.jpg)